 New or Different in 2020-21 Remote Learning

-- Students will use the Canvas Learning Management System (replacing last year's Powerschool Learning) which will appear on their Clever Dashboard.
+- Students are using the Canvas Learning Management System which appear on their Clever Dashboard.
 Canvas contains the course(s) that students will need for learning activities.
 Students can log into Canvas from any device when logged into a Chrome browser.

 - Webex video conferencing replaces Google Meet

 - Mondays, which were shortened days for students in the past, are now a full school day of synchronous and asynchronous activities.

 - Students will be expected to login in and start their school day at the designated start time.